Filmed during Garth’s concert at

 for more information or to order your copy click here

 An evening of enjoyment, prayers, and stories of struggle and hope in a time of uncertainty.

 Garth brings an ancient message – first heard on a hillside, in a garden, in a marketplace, sometimes even a place of worship.
 We join him as he sings and tells his stories in a local church, and experience the intimacy and friendliness for which his concerts are known as he interacts with his audience, who respond with singing and laughter.

 You will feel as though you had been there.

 Garth says, “This was a warm and friendly evening, and interestingly I knew many people in the audience from different stages of my ministry.
 As I look at the film I spot someone who was in our youth club at St Luke’s Maidstone when I was Curate there – I spot people who have promoted concerts for me through the years, people who have been on Amos journeys with us to the Holy Land, Nicaragua, even South Africa.
 I spot someone who has sung songs of mine in all sorts of different places, which I always feel is a great compliment.
 There’s a thirteen year old lad who comes regularly to my concerts when I’m in the area – so there’s a good mixture of supporters, encouragers, and friends.”

-to make a difference –
+That make a difference

 Garth Hewitt writes redemption songs

 and then sings them without fear.